Mousa, Shetland

-Mousa (/ˈmuːsə/; Mosey "moss island") is a small island in Shetland, Scotland, uninhabited since the nineteenth century.
+Mousa (/scz/ MOOSE-ə; Mosey "moss island") is a small island in Shetland, Scotland, uninhabited since the nineteenth century.
 The island is known for the Broch of Mousa, an Iron Age round tower, and is designated as a Special Protection Area for storm-petrel breeding colonies.

 Geography

 Mousa lies directly on the 60th parallel, 60 degrees north of the equator and 30 degrees south of the North Pole.
 It lies 1 nmi off the east coast of Mainland Shetland in the parish of Dunrossness about 15 nmi south of Lerwick.
 Almost divided in two by inlets, East and West Hams, the island is 1+1/2 mi long and almost 1 mi in maximum width.
 Geologically beds of hard sandstone alternate with muddy limestones that weather to produce fertile soil.
 A quarry provided flagstones for Lerwick.

 Mousa as seen from the mainland; the broch is visible on the right.

 The Norse tended to consider an island to be something that they could circumnavigate, and this included being able to drag a boat over land.
 Thus Mousa was considered two islands, namely North Isle and South Isle.